Recommended first courses in major/minor(s)

 CMSC 150 or IQS*

-*application required (http://iqscience.richmond.edu/), fall entrance only into the series, first-year students only
+*Application required (Integrated Inclusive Science), fall entrance only into the series, first-year students only

 Is this a General Education course?

-Yes, this course meets the Field of Study Requirement in Symbolic Reasoning (FSSR).
+Yes, this course fulfills the Area of Inquiry: Symbolic Reasoning requirement (AISR).

 Next course to take if you have AP/IB credit